 Figure 3:Lateral border and ventral surface of the tongue involved, greyish white interlinked patches

 Examination of the hard tissues shows that the 47 is restored and there is supragingival calculus all over the teeth region.Provisional diagnosis of the lesion was oral lichen planus, considering the clinical presentation and history given by the patient.
 Though Leukoplakia was also a differential diagnosis, the pathognomonic symmetry and lace pattern made it possible to make a clinical diagnosis of OLP.Other differential diagnoses include secondary syphilis and Grapht versus host disease(GVHD).
 After a systemic workup revealed normal haematological values, the patient was conservatively managed.
-Management included relieving the burning sensation and decrease in size of the lesion by topical steroids and stress management counseling.
-In the absence of histopathological diagnosis, a protocol for strict clinical followup was developed to monitor the lesions for any changes in morphology or the rare event of malignant transformation.
+Management included relieving the burning sensation and decreasing the size of the lesion by topical steroids and stress management counseling.
+In the absence of histopathological diagnosis, a protocol for strict clinical follow-up was developed to monitor the lesions for any changes in morphology or the rare event of malignant transformation.

 The patient learned about and was motivated to follow a good plaque and denture control plan that included brushing three times a day with a soft brush and toothpaste and rinsing twice a day with alcohol-free chlorhexidine for two weeks.The patient was told not to eat spicy foods while her lichen planus was active and to use topical corticosteroid cream with 0.1 percent triamcinolone acetonide (Kenacort with systemic steroids) for three weeks.At first, she was being checked on every week.